The SacAnime Masquerade and Cosplay Parade, open to competitors of all ages and skill levels, is one of the most popular events of the weekend!

 |With your help, we can make this a safe and fun event for all.
 We look forward to seeing your creative ideas come to life at SacAnime!

-Katie Bair has been cosplaying for a decade, and has won costuming awards all over the country.
-She is also an experienced masquerade judge, costuming mentor, and author of “The World of Wigcraft”.
+Katie Bair has been involved with costuming for over a decade, and has won awards all over the country.
+She is also an experienced masquerade judge, mentors costuming and art students, and is published author.

 Done reading the rules?